Embeds

 end

-In this example, we’ve included our concern which defines two methods, to_embeddable_partial_path which will be used when we render inside the iframe, and outside the iframe when we render the JSON… and embeddable_sgid which returns a signed global id with our purpose so we can look up the object later at render time.
+which will be used when we render inside the iframe, and outside the iframe when we render the JSON… and embeddable_sgid

-For this example, Richer Text would now look for a partial at app/views/posts/_embeddable_post.html.erb.
+For this example, Richer Text would now look for a partial at app/views/posts/_embeddable_post.html.erb

 The backend setup